bwprice/PondCritters/index.md

 It's important to pond dip safely:
 1. Make sure you've done a risk assessment.
 2. Never pond dip alone, you might need help.
-3. Wear gloves and wash your hands when done (you don't have to sing happy birthday!).
+3. Wear gloves and wash your hands when done - you don't have to sing happy birthday!
 4. Make sure to cover any cuts.
 5. Be on the lookout for symptoms of Weils disease, more info at the [NHS website](https://www.nhs.uk/conditions/leptospirosis/)